Paul Arriola on brink of being dealt as D.C. United poised for major roster overhaul

 Arriola was eager to leave United, two people close to the team said.

 Part of that desire might have been rooted in Losada’s system of play.
-With the national team, Arriola is a pure winger in a three-man frontline.
+With the national team, Arriola is a pure winger in a three-man front line.
 Losada used that formation often last season, but this year he appears more inclined to use two forwards.

 Losada’s demanding training regimen also seems to have rubbed some players the wrong way.
 Last year Losada complained about team fitness and several players were sidelined with soft-tissue injuries.
 Shorthanded United faded down the stretch and missed the playoffs by one point.